Ryan Dorsey: Who Is Naya Rivera’s Ex-Husband & The Father Of Her Son?

 They Welcomed Their Son During Their Marriage

-Naya and Ryan had an on-and-off relationship which started out as a friendship before blossoming into romance.
-In her memoir, titled Sorry Not Sorry: Dreams, Mistakes and Growing Up, Naya revealed that she had an abortion in 2010 following her first breakup from Ryan, because her career was taking off with her role as Santana on Glee.
+Naya and Ryan had an on-and-off relationship that started out as a friendship before blossoming into romance.
+In her memoir, titled Sorry Not Sorry: Dreams, Mistakes and Growing Up, Naya revealed that she had an abortion in 2010 following her first breakup from Ryan because her career was taking off with her role as Santana on Glee.

-Naya and Ryan later reconciled and married in a secret wedding in Cabo San Lucas, Mexico on July 19, 2014, which was the original date she had been due to marry her ex-fiance, rapper Big Sean, per The Mirror.
+Naya and Ryan later reconciled and married in a secret wedding in Cabo San Lucas, Mexico, on July 19, 2014, which was the original date she had been due to marry her ex-fiance, rapper Big Sean, per The Mirror.

 Naya, then 27, wore a Monique Lhuillier gown while Ryan wore a Dolce & Gabbana suit as they exchanged Neil Lane rings in the romantic ceremony.

-“We feel truly blessed to be joined as husband and wife,” the couple told People following their surprise wedding.”Our special day was fated and everything we could have ever asked for.
+“We feel truly blessed to be joined as husband and wife,” the couple told People following their surprise wedding.
+“Our special day was fated and everything we could have ever asked for.
 True love always prevails.”

 The newlyweds found even more joy when they welcomed their son, Josey Hollis, in September 2015.

 In November 2016, Naya filed for divorce from Ryan after two years of marriage, but the couple reconciled that December.
-The following year the actress filed for divorce again and it was finalized in 2018 with a shared custody agreement for Josey.
+The following year the actress filed for divorce again, and it was finalized in 2018 with a shared custody agreement for Josey.

-Following the split, Naya told Momtastic (via People) that she and her ex were “very good at co-parenting.”
+Following the split, Naya told Momtastic that she and her ex were “very good at co-parenting.”

 “It’s always going to have its challenges logistically, but Josey is our priority,” she says.
 “We’re his parents.
 If everybody looks at it that way it alleviates some of the drama.
 Doing what’s best for Josey is really what it all boils down to.”